-The Mistaken Point Interpretative Centre will be open and guided tours of the Mistaken Point Ediacaran fossil site will resume in early May for the 2023 season.
+The Mistaken Point Interpretative Centre is now open for the season.
+Guided tours of the Mistaken Point Ediacaran fossil site continue until October 13th 2023.
 We’re looking forward to welcoming another crop of adventurers, tourists, and sightseers to our storied seaside.

 Access to view the fossils is by guided tour or permit only.
-While public hikes and trailways are available year-round, all visitors wishing to see the fossil site and ecological preserve up close must be accompanied by a registered guide.
-To book your guided tour or inquire about our Covid-19 protocols, get in touch with us at MistakenPointTour@gov.nl.ca or give us a call at (709) 438-1011.
+While public hikes and trailways are available year-round, all visitors wishing to see the fossil site up close must be accompanied by a registered guide.
+To book your guided tour, get in touch with us at MistakenPointTour@gov.nl.ca or give us a call at (709) 438-1011.

 Reserved for only those sites with ‘Outstanding Universal Value’, there are few designations as prestigious as earning the status of UNESCO World Heritage Site.
 When compared to other Ediacaran fossil sites around the globe, Mistaken Point is in a league all to itself.
 No other site offers researchers and visitors the spectacular, awe-inspiring experience of walking across a 565-million year old seafloor.

 The Ediacaran fossils found at Mistaken Point mark a pivotal moment in the evolution of life here on earth.
 Single-celled organisms first appear in the fossil record roughly 3.5 billion years ago (during the Archean eon), remaining as the dominant lifeform for almost 3 billion years.